utrustdev/utrust-for-prestashop/README.md

 **Demo Store:** https://prestashop.store.utrust.com/

-Accept Bitcoin, Ethereum, Utrust Token and other cryptocurrencies directly on your store with the Utrust payment gateway for WooCommerce.
+Accept Bitcoin, Ethereum, Utrust Token and other cryptocurrencies directly on your store with the Utrust payment gateway for PrestaShop.
 Utrust is cryptocurrency agnostic and provides fiat settlements.
-The Utrust plugin extends WooCommerce allowing you to take cryptocurrency payments directly on your store via the Utrust API.
+The Utrust plugin extends PrestaShop allowing you to take cryptocurrency payments directly on your store via the Utrust API.
 Find out more about Utrust at [utrust.com](https://utrust.com).

 ## Requirements